libratom/libratom/README.md

 ### Windows Environment Setup

-Visit https://code.visualstudio.com/download to download and install the 64-bit User Installer for Windows 10 by following the prompts.
+First, install Visual Studio Code.
+Visit https://code.visualstudio.com/download to download and run the 64-bit User Installer for Windows 10.
+Follow the prompts, accepting all default selections.

-Install the Build Tools for Visual Studio 2019 from https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019, following the prompts until you see the dialog window for selecting which components to install.
+Download and run the Build Tools for Visual Studio 2019 installer from https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019.
+Follow the prompts until you see a window with a Workloads tab in the top left hand corner.

 In the Workloads tab, check the box for "C++ build tools".
 Click the Install button at the bottom right of the window.
-Once you see the "Installation Succeeded!" window, you can close the window.
+Once you see "Installation Succeeded!", close the window.

 Visit https://www.anaconda.com/distribution/ to download and install the 64-bit Python 3.7 Anaconda distribution.
+Follow the prompts, accepting all default selections.

-Open the start menu, select Anaconda3 (64-bit) and click "Anaconda Prompt (Anaconda3)".
+Open the Windows Start Menu, select Anaconda3 (64-bit) and click "Anaconda Prompt (Anaconda3)".

-At the prompt, create a new virtual environment in which to install libratom:
+In the terminal that appears, create a new virtual environment in which to install libratom:

 ```shell
 (base) C:\Users\name>conda create --name ratomenv
 ```

-Type Y to confirm any prompts and proceed.
+Type y to confirm any prompts and proceed.
 Activate the environment:

 ```shell
 (base) C:\Users\name>conda activate ratomenv
 ```

-Type Y to confirm and proceed.
+Type y to confirm and proceed.
 At the next prompt, install pip:

 ```shell
 (ratomenv) C:\Users\name>conda install pip
 ```

-Type Y to confirm and proceed.
+Type y to confirm and proceed.
 At the next prompt, install libratom:

 ```shell
 (ratomenv) C:\Users\name>pip install libratom
 ```

-Libratom should now be ready to run.
+Libratom and the ratom CLI tool should now be ready to use.

 Python virtual environments can be deactivated and reactivated as needed.
 To deactivate the environment, type: